No. 22 Murray State beats Morehead State to win OVC tourney

 EVANSVILLE, Ind.
-(AP) — Tevin Brown scored 23 points to lead No. 22 Murray State over Morehead State 71-67 on Saturday night, giving the Racers their 20th consecutive victory and the Ohio Valley Conference tournament championship.
+(AP) — Tevin Brown scored 23 points to lead No. 22 Murray State over Morehead State 71-67 on Saturday night, giving the Racers their 20th consecutive victory, the Ohio Valley Conference tournament title and an automatic spot in the NCAA Tournament.

+“We got our culture back,” Brown said with a championship trophy in front of him and a basketball net around his neck.

+“It was just a lot of hard work,” Hill said.
+“I don’t really mind not being looked at.
+I really just want to win.
+Knowing I’ve got two guys on the side of me (Williams and Brown) who can go for 30-plus points each night really actually takes a lot of pressure off of me going into games knowing that these two will be the main focus of the other team.

+“It really allows me to go out there and have performances like I had tonight.”

-All of it was needed against the defending OVC tournament champion Eagles (23-11, 13-5), who got an MVP-like performance from forward Johni Broome.
+All of their efforts were needed against the defending OVC tournament champion Eagles (23-11), who got an MVP-like performance from forward Johni Broome.
 He shook off an injury to finish with 32 points and eight rebounds on 13-for-20 shooting.

-Neither team held more than a two-possession lead for the entire second half.
+“My teammates put trust in me by allowing me to make plays for them, to kind of lead the way,” Broome said.
+“But that’s a good Racers team.
+And it was a tough loss.”

+Ta’lon Cooper had 12 points, five assists and five rebounds for Morehead State, and Tray Hollowell scored all 12 points on 3s.

+After two huge runs — one from each team in the first 10 minutes — neither the Racers nor the Eagles grabbed more than a six-point advantage.
 Murray State was up 66-61 with less than 90 seconds to go, before back-to-back 3-pointers from Tray Hollowell kept it within 68-67.

-Hollowell finished with 12 points on four 3-pointers, while Ta’lon Cooper added 12 points, five rebounds and five assists.

-The Racers had a similar start Saturday night as they did in the quarterfinals the day before against Southeast Missouri State, quickly ripping out to a 12-2 lead.
-Brown buried back-to-back 3-pointers to start the game.

-But the Eagles responded with their own 18-2 run, with four 3s in that stretch.

-Murray State and Morehead State were tied at 34 at the half.
-The Eagles shot 56% in the frame and held the Racers to 33.3%, but the Racers won the rebounding battle 27-11.
+Murray State coach Matt McMahon, in his seventh season, called it “a high-level game.”

+“You’d be hard-pressed to find a better game than that in the next seven, eight days,” he said.
+“Lot of respect for Morehead State.
+Coach (Preston) Spradlin’s done a terrific job building his program.
+But again, these guys have done it all year.
+They find different ways to win.”

-This is Murray State’s third conference tournament title under seventh-year coach Matt McMahon.
+This is Murray State’s third conference tournament title under McMahon.
 The Racers will move to the Missouri Valley Conference later this year.

 BIG PICTURE